 In one of these, I was 41 years old.
 I had just miscarried my only pregnancy.
 For this pregnancy, my late husband and I had flown to California so I could undergo surgery with a specialist.
 Not to mention the tens of thousands of dollars we had shelled out for it, and had many times during preceding years of tears and frustration.
 It was Christmas.
 I was at the Lindt store trying to buy chocolate balls at a busy counter, manned by a clerk who looked as though she never, ever wanted to see another chocolate ball as long as she lived.
 A woman beside me raised a gloved finger and tried to ask for help.
 I swung around, glared at her and said loudly “I was here first!”
 Everyone looked aghast, even the jaded clerk, and I heard someone beside me say under her breath, “Well, there’s some Christmas spirit for you.”
 Was this my honest best?
 Yes, it was.
 It was my best in that moment to resist the temptation to use, in addition, loud profanity.

 In the other instance, which happened more recently, I hate to admit, I was at John's annual fireworks party, and an acquaintance of ours was flirting shamelessly with him.
 I—and not only I—noticed, over a period of hours, her persistent angling to sit beside him and stand with him.
 She began monitoring the party as though she was in co-charge of things: Would you like me to empty the trash?
 Shall I fill up this pitcher?
 At one point, she took a look around, picked up a dirty plate and said breezily, “Well, I guess I’ll start cleaning up!”
-I rose slowly from my chair to my full five-feet-six-and-three-quarters inch height, wrested the plate from her and said in a tone I might have used with a misbehaving horse, “I’ll do it.”
+I rose slowly from my chair to my full five-foot-seven inch height, wrested the plate from her and said in a tone I might have used with a misbehaving horse, “I’ll do it.”
 She blinked and said, “I was just trying to help.”
 Was this my best?
 Yes, it was.
 I was doing my best in that moment not to whack her over the head with the plate.

 So I guess my answer must ultimately be yes, with this caveat: I believe about 70% of people, about 70% of the time are, in fact, doing their best.
 And this is enough for me to second guess bad behavior with, instead of knee-jerk indignation, the more compassionate thought that maybe this person has just suffered a great loss, or maybe she feels threatened, or maybe for reasons I cannot know, she is in her 70% zone, albeit not obviously.
 And like Brene’s husband, I’m happier living this way.
 What do you think?
 Are people doing their best, or it it just the better choice to believe so?

 Comment from Ramona Dubose: Your examples made me laugh.
 You are right -- there are times when our "best" may seem pretty pitiful to others, but it IS our best at that moment.
 What a liberating way to look at people -- from the pokey driver on the interstate to the snide clerk at the grocery store.
 We're just human, and thank goodness we are!
 I once saw an inscription on a very old gravestone.
-All it said was her name, and "she did the best she could."
+All it said was her name, and "She did the best she could."
 I snickered at first, then wondered if the same PRAISE could be said of me.
 My answer was "no!"
 But your definition makes me feel much better!